11 Herbs That Naturally Repel Mosquitoes

 11. Bay leaves

-The gentle scent of bay leaves is pleasant, but mosquitoes and other insects hate it.
+Bay leaves have a gentle, pleasant aroma, but mosquitoes and other insects hate it.
 To take advantage of its insect repellent properties, try this trick.

-- Crush several bay leaves and sprinkle around areas where insects tend to gather.
+- Crush several bay leaves and sprinkle them around areas where insects tend to gather.

-Now that you know a few home remedies to repel insects, don’t wait to try them out the next time insects try to invade your home.
+Now that you know a few home remedies to repel mosquitoes, don’t wait to try them out the next time these or insects try to invade your home.